olivierbJAVA/OC-DA_JAVA-P8-TourGuide/TourGuide/README.md

 ### TourGuide Monolithic version

 This version is a monolithic version of the TourGuide application.
-There is also a splitted version available for which you will find more information in the following repository (most up to date branch = *develop*):
+There is also a splitted and distributed version available for which you will find more information in the following repository (most up to date branch = *develop*):
 <https://github.com/ob78/TourGuide_Distributed_MainApplication/tree/develop/TourGuide>

 Technologies used are the following :